holdensmagicalunicorn/splunk-sdk-python/README.md

 ## Getting Started

-In order to run the tools and samples from their respective SDK subdirectories, simply place the SDK directory on your PYTHONPATH.
+In order to run the Splunk tools, command line utilities and samples from their respective subdirectories, simply place the root of the Splunk SDK directory on your PYTHONPATH.

+On a MAC:  Add the following to your ~/.bash_profile

+export PYTHONPATH=path to Splunk SDK

 ### Get a copy of the SDK